 Defence Force means the defence force constituted under section 30 of the Defence Act 1903.

-Defence Force Service Awards Regulations means the regulations set out in the Schedule to the Letters Patent dated 20 April 1982 given under the Great Seal of Australia, being the regulations as amended from time to time.
+Defence Force Service Awards Regulations means the Regulations set out in the Schedule to the Letters Patent dated 20 April 1982, being the Regulations as amended from time to time.

 defence long service award means: